Esri/arcgis-maps-sdk-java-samples/src/main/java/com/esri/samples/editing/edit_and_sync_features/README.md

 <h2>About the data</h2>

 <p>The basemap for this sample is  a San Francisco offline tile package, provided by ESRI to support ArcGIS Runtime SDK Samples.
 The <i>WildfireSync</i> feature service elements illustrate a collection schema for wildlfire information.</p>

 <h2>Tags</h2>

-<p>synchronize, GeodatabaseSyncTask, SyncGeodatabaseParameters, Geodatabase, GeodatabaseFeatureTable, GenerateGeodatabaseParameters, GenerateGeodatabaseJob</p>
+<p>feature service, geodatabase, offline, synchronize</p>